tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 priority.
 Hence, I chose desktops over laptops.

-The problem with desktops is that I was screwed up when I needed a "computer" (they mean a laptop) for a in-campus exam or work (online classes didn't exist until 2020).
+The problem with desktops is that I was screwed up when I needed a "computer" (they mean a laptop) for an on-campus exam or work (online classes didn't exist until 2020).

 The trade-off is crucial: a powerful laptop (which is nonsense) costs you many